nothings/stb/README.md

 and/or use more memory.
 If you're already using an equivalent library, there's probably no good reason to switch.

+#### Why single-file headers?

+Windows doesn't have standard directories where libraries live.
+That makes deploying libraries in Windows a lot more painful than open source developers on Unix-derivates generally realize.
+(It also makes library dependencies a lot worse in Windows.)

+Making them a single file makes it very easy to just drop them into a project that needs them.
+(Of course you can still put them in a proper shared library tree if you want.)

+The difference between 10 files and 9 files is not a big deal, but the difference between 2 files and 1 file is a big deal.

 #### Why "stb"?
 Is this something to do with Set-Top Boxes?

 No, they are just the initials for my name, Sean T. Barrett.